 Our experts share insights on naming, branding and starting a new venture.

-A common mistake that entrepreneurs make is choosing a name that they can'™t use.
+A common mistake that entrepreneurs make is choosing a name that they are unable to use.
 Trademark issues, corporate registrations, global competition and the finite number of dot-com domain names available make the process more challenging than ever.
 Be sure that you check availability of your name choice before you launch your start-up Learn More About Available Names

 A "brandable" company name is purely invented and fabricated.
 While a brandable name is not a dictionary word, if strategically constructed, evokes a powerful emotion that is linked to your brand.More Naming Tips & Traps

 Check back regularly for new start-up tips and traps to be avoided.